-While trying to find my purpose of life, I was also telling my story to people and realized that I was creating impact and changing lives.
-People felt encouraged that it IS possible to truly create your own path and that you don’t have to follow the traditional path.
+While trying to find it, I was sharing my story encouraging others that it IS possible to truly create your own path and that you don’t have to follow the traditional one.

-That was my calling.
 My mission has become to enable people to really do what they love doing by building self-confidence, overcoming fears and creating THEIR paths.
-With my experience having vigorously lived through the lowest and highest moments, have made all possible mistakes but also learned how to create success, I have been able to relate, connect and coach my clients to create their best path in life.
+With my experience having vigorously lived through the lowest and highest moments, having made all possible mistakes but also having learned how to succeed, I have been able to relate, connect and coach my clients to create their best path in life.

-To walk my talk I set a world record
+To walk my talk I set a cycling record

 80% of the people thought it was not possible.